benvaljean/bgrc/README.md

 *Features include*

--Use `;` instead of `:` for commands - no need to press shift -Use `qq` instead of `q!` to exit without saving - now exit a file without saving by typing `;qq` instead of `:q!` by default.
+- Use `;` instead of `:` for commands - no need to press shift
+- Use `qq` instead of `q!` to exit without saving - now exit a file without saving by typing `;qq` instead of `:q!` by default.
--Syntax highlighting with solarized colours
+- Syntax highlighting with solarized colours
--NERDTree plugin allow you to browse and view files in a tree view
+- NERDTree plugin allow you to browse and view files in a tree view

 ## bgscreenrc

 `.screenrc`
 Improvements to screenrc

+- Use Ctrl-L instead of Ctrl-D as the command character to free up Ctrl-D for bash.

 ## deploy_bgrc